 When speaking to either doctors, therapists or massage professionals, one inadvertently hears about ‘soft-tissue’.
 In the medical field, soft-tissues refers to tissues that connect, support or surround other structures and organs of the body.
 Some example of soft tissue includes muscles, tendons, ligaments, nerves, fats, blood vessels, joint membranes and fascia.
 It is fascia, the last example that we will focus in this article.
 It is the least well-known term amongst the rest yet it is one of the most common soft-tissue that therapist and massage professionals work on.

-FIrst of all, the fascia is almost found everywhere in your body.
-Fascia is an uninterrupted, three-dimensional web of tissue that extends from head to toe, from front to back, from interior to exterior.
+Fascia is almost found everywhere in your body.
+It is an uninterrupted, three-dimensional web of tissue that extends from head to toe, from front to back, from interior to exterior.
 It has several functions:

 - Helps maintain structural integrity

 - Provides support and protection

 - An essential role in hemodynamic and biochemical processes

 - Provide the pathway for cells to communicate with each other

 - It is the body’s first line of defence against pathogenic agents and infections

 - After an injury, it creates an environment for tissue repair